sufangmu/sufangmu.github.io/docs/english/NCE2/notes.md

 she saw that they had sat down and were going through the contents of the bag, so she ran straight at them.
 The men got such a fright that they dropped the bag and ran away.
-'The strap needs mending,' said Mrs. Sterling later, 'but they did not steal anything.'
+'The strap needs mending(修理),' said Mrs. Sterling later, 'but they did not steal anything.'

+## Expressions

+- take a risk 冒险
+- have a picnic 野餐
+- at the edge of a forest
+- in sb’s possession
+- out of breath 上气不接下气
+- rush up to sb. 冲向某人
+- catch up with sb.
+- go through 翻越
+- run straight at sb. 径直冲向某人
+- need doing sth.

 ## 45 A Clear Conscience

-The whole village soon learnt that a large sum of money had been lost.
+The whole village soon learnt(知道) that a large sum of money had been lost.
-Sam Benton, the local butcher, had lost his wallet while taking his savings to the post office.
+Sam Benton, the local butcher(屠夫), had lost his wallet while taking his savings(存款) to the post office.
-Sam was sure that the wallet must have been found by one of the villagers, but it was not returned to him.
+Sam was sure that the wallet <u>must have been found</u> by one of the villagers(村民), but it was not returned to him.
 Three months passed, and then one morning, Sam found his wallet outside his front door.
 It had been wrapped up in newspaper and it contained half the money he had lost,